High-intensity Voronoi percolation on manifolds: Connected cutsets and discretization

 The uniform lower bound on $p_c$ follows easily from the fact that $G_\ep$ has uniformly bounded degrees for $\ep\in(0,\ep_0]$, which can be proved thanks to the uniform bound on the curvature \ref{thm cond: uniform bound on curvature} -- see Lemma~\ref{lem:bounded_degree}.
-For the upper bound on $\overline p_u$, we use Theorem \ref{thm: connected cutsets} (with $O(x)=B_M(x,2\ep)$) to deduce that minimal cutset are connected for $G_\ep$.
+For the upper bound on $\overline p_u$, we use Theorem \ref{thm: connected cutsets} (with $O(x)=B_M(x,2\ep)$) to deduce that minimal cutsets are connected for $G_\ep$.
 Thanks to Theorem \ref{thm:bound on p_u}, a uniform upper bound on $p_c$ is sufficient to conclude.
-To obtain such a bound, we upper bound the number of minimal cutsets exponentially in its size -- see Lemmas~\ref{lem:animals_bound} and \ref{lem:cutsets->animals}.
+To obtain such a bound, we prove that any connected cutset separating a large ball from infinity contains a large enough path -- see Lemma~\ref{lem:cutsets->paths}.

-Next, we prove that the graphs $G_\ep$ have uniformly bounded degrees.
+First, we prove that the graphs $G_\ep$ have uniformly bounded degrees.
 For $\ep>0$, define

 where the \emph{packing number} \(N(B_M(x,5\ep),\ep)\) is the maximal number of disjoint balls of radius \(\ep\) that fit into \(B_M(x,5\ep)\).

 \begin{lemma} Every $x\in V_\ep$ has at most $\Delta(\ep)$ neighbors. \end{lemma}